-I’m know health expert and don’t like people who act like they are when in reality we should all be listening to the real experts when something like Coronavirus happens.
-What I do know is that it’s obvious that this is not like anything we’ve seen in recent times and it’s going to impact our daily, normal lives.
+I’m no health expert, and don’t like people who act like they are, when in reality, we should all be listening to the real experts when something like Coronavirus happens.
+What I do know, is that it’s obvious that this is not like anything we’ve seen in recent times, and it’s going to impact our daily, normal lives.
 We’ve already seen major sporting events cancelled, kids being told to do school online and many people being quarantined.

 An impact of our daily lives also includes workers’ compensation cases.
 I don’t want to pretend that we know for sure everything that will happen to work comp cases from Coronavirus or COVID 19, but there are some that seem very likely to happen.

 The first thing to know is that our economy is getting hammered so people are likely to get laid off and/or businesses will close.
 If you are working a job with restrictions due to a job injury and the business lets you go, you should receive TTD benefits until you have no restrictions at all.
 Losing your job would also likely make your case worth more money in the end.

 You might also find yourself in a situation where you’ve been exposed to someone with COVID 19 and get asked to quarantine yourself.
 It should not take away your rights to benefits if you can’t go to the doctor for two weeks and get treatment.
 Usually failure to get physical therapy when it’s ordered or skipping an IME would make it so your benefits are cut off.
 That shouldn’t happen, in my opinion, with Coronavirus.